 Flavor Profile Light fruit, dark chocolate, consistent

-Please Note This coffee is solid and defect-free and scored slightly lower than our normal online offerings.
+Please Note This coffee is solid, but not among our top-tier offerings.
+We are confident to sell it with no reservations.
 This coffee landed more than 8 months ago.

 Out of stock